What to Expect on your visit to Fountains Abbey

 Visitor Centre and main car park

-There's free parking at our visitor centre car park as well as the admission point into the estate, toilets and resturant for takeaway.
+There's free parking at our visitor centre car park as well as the only admission point into the estate and toilets.
+The shop and restaurant are closed.

 Studley Deer-Park and Studley car park